DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 ## What is a Process?

 A **process** is simply an instance of a program that is currently being executed.
+Basically, think of a process as a program in action.

 Consider the following Python script `hello.py`: